 - (6) Nurseries, truck gardening, and the raising of farm crops, but not the raising of poultry or livestock; and provided further that no building shall be erected or maintained on the property which is used for the purpose of selling the products grown or raised.
-The raising of poultry is permitted subject to the conditions as follows: - (a) Chickens shall only be permitted on owner-occupied properties. - (b) Not more than five (5) chickens may be kept on any lot. - (c) Properties must be greater than three-quarters (3/4) of an acre in size. - (d) No roosters or unreasonably loud species of chicken shall be kept on the lot. - (e) No chickens shall be slaughtered. - (f) Chickens shall be kept at all times within an enclosure in the rear yard constructed and consistent with a plan submitted to the Code Enforcement Officer.
+The raising of poultry is permitted subject to the conditions as follows: - (a) Chickens shall only be permitted on owner-occupied properties. - (b) Not more than five (5) chickens may be kept on any lot. - (c) No roosters or unreasonably loud species of chicken shall be kept on the lot. - (d) No chickens shall be slaughtered. - (e) Chickens shall be kept at all times within an enclosure in the rear yard constructed and consistent with a plan submitted to the Code Enforcement Officer.
 The enclosure shall be kept and built in such a manner as to allow for easy ingress and egress for the chickens and shall offer protection from weather elements.
 Wire or other materials can only be used if a permanent six-foot (6') high opaque fence entirely encloses the rear yard.
 In lieu of a fence, a permanent enclosure housing the chickens shall be constructed subject to the approval by the Code Enforcement Officer.
-The enclosures shall not be visible from the street on which the house faces.
+The enclosures shall not be visible from the street on which the house faces. - (f) The area of any enclosure for the purpose of housing chickens including any outdoor runs shall not exceed forty (40) square feet.

-- (g) The area of any enclosure for the purpose of housing chickens including any outdoor runs shall not exceed sixty (60) square feet. - (h) Any enclosure housing chickens shall require a building permit. - (i) All enclosures housing chickens shall not be located closer than fifteen (15) feet from any side or rear property line and twenty-five (25) feet from any residential structure on an adjacent lot. - (j) No person shall allow the accumulation of any waste material resulting from the keeping of chickens which creates any offensive odor or nuisance. - (k) All food sources and other items that are associated with the keeping of chickens that are likely to attract rats, mice, or other rodents shall be protected in a container with a tightly fitted lid so as to prevent rodents from gaining access to or coming into contact with them. - (l) The fee for the housing of chickens shall be twenty-five dollars (\$25) for a one calendar year permit. - Section 2.
+- (g) Any enclosure housing chickens shall require a building permit. - (h) All enclosures housing chickens shall not be located closer than fifteen (15) feet from any side or rear property line and twenty-five (25) feet from any residential structure on an adjacent lot. - (i) No person shall allow the accumulation of any waste material resulting from the keeping of chickens which creates any offensive odor or nuisance. - (j) All food sources and other items that are associated with the keeping of chickens that are likely to attract rats, mice, or other rodents shall be protected in a container with a tightly fitted lid so as to prevent rodents from gaining access to or coming into contact with them. - (k) The fee for the housing of chickens shall be twenty-five dollars (\$25) for a one calendar year permit. - Section 2.
 That this ordinance shall be in full force and effect from and after its passage, approval, and publication as provided by law. - Section 3.
 That all ordinances or parts thereof in conflict herewith are hereby expressly repealed.

-PASSED AND APPROVED this day of , 2025.
+PASSED AND APPROVED this , day of, 2 )25.

 AYES:

 NAYS:

 Mayor

 ATTEST:

 City Clerk